 |

-We strongly believe in the value of cooperative research, and foster links
+We strongly believe in the value of cooperative research, and foster

-Experimental Station (UK), the International
+(UK), the International

 Center for Agricultural Research in the Dry Areas (Syria), Haifa University, International Center for Insect

-Physiology and Ecology (Kenya), and Mycotech
+Physiology and Ecology (Kenya) and Mycotech.

-Agriculture Research Service and SARE), US
+(Hatch, Forest Service, Agriculture Research Service and SARE), US Agency of International

-of Vermont, greenhouse and vegetable growers' associations, local, state,
+Development (USAID), greenhouse and vegetable growers'

-and national sugarmaker associations, and private
+associations, local, state, and national sugarmaker

 problems.